HanRongDa HRD-757: An evolving review

 On/Off

 Several radios of this type have a two-press sequence to turn the radio on.
 The first press enters a clock mode where one can see the time and date.
 A second press within a time limit turns on the radio.
-What bugs me about the HRD-757 is that once the clock displays, one has to wait a little longer before the press to turn on the radio is allowed.
+What bugs me about the HRD-757 is that once the clock displays, one has to wait a little longer until some additional information appears before pressing the power switch the second time to turn on the radio is allowed.
 There is some sort of boot-up sequence running, and jumping the gun and pressing too soon doesn’t turn on the radio.

 Slow SW ATS Scan